 There is a list of TV series and movies to watch, but instead of the usual latest movies there were lots of classics and all time favorites available.
 While this is not a huge issue per se, the way they were organised was not very user friendly and made it quite time-consuming to find something to watch.

 I could filter by genre and language but then simply got a long list of titles.
 Whenever I clicked on one, the system was very slow to load it for me to read the plot and decide if I wanted to watch it.
 The text was also very small (perhaps I need glasses) and far from the seat, so despite the screens being bigger than the standard, it was hard to read it properly.
 Loading the movies took some extra time too.

 On the flip side, the entertainment selection featured movies in several of the European languages so there were a few non-English options.
-I was reminded of the last time I flew Business Class with Singapore Airlines to Barcelona via Milan and the many Italian and Spanish passengers onboard had nothing to watch (and could not even get the system to work in their language to even search) because there were practically no European foreign language options available (despite Spanish is no1 or 2 most spoken language in the world).
+I was reminded of the last time I flew Business Class with Singapore Airlines to Barcelona via Milan and the many Italian and Spanish passengers onboard had nothing to watch (and could not even get the system to work in their language to even search) because there were practically no European foreign language options available (despite Spanish being the fourth most spoken language in the world).